KUMART007/Freedom-Bank/README.md

 (https://freedombankproject.herokuapp.com/)
 #Note: Freedom bank is a Personal banking made easy with Freedom Bank Sign up or create an Account!
 Where you could find advanced security sitting.
-With freedom banking you chose which card and serving account you will like to use.
+With freedom banking you chose which card and  account  works best for you .